kamalrajp/tech-interview-handbook/algorithms/README.md

 - Generally, to improve the speed of a program, we can either choose a more appropriate data structure/algorithm or use more memory.
 It's a classic space/time tradeoff.
 - Data structures are your weapons.
 Choosing the right weapon for the right battle is the key to victory.
 Be very familiar about the strengths of each data structure and the time complexities for its various operations.
 - Data structures can be augmented to achieve efficient time complexities across different operations.
 For example, a hash map can be used together with a doubly-linked list to achieve O(1) time complexity for both the `get` and `put` operation in an [LRU cache](https://leetcode.com/problems/lru-cache/).
-- Hashes/maps are probably the most commonly used data structure for algorithm questions.
+- Hashmaps are probably the most commonly used data structure for algorithm questions.
 If you are stuck on a question, your last resort can be to enumerate through the possible data structures (thankfully there aren't that many of them) and consider whether each of them can be applied to the problem.
 This has worked for me sometimes.

 ## Sequence